Using the three noons to determine the allignment of the circadian rhythm

 REM peak – 8:30-11:30 am

 When attempting to shift one’s circadian rhythm it can be useful to monitor the temperature gradient to assess when a shift has been successfully completed.
 Shifting the circadian rhythm is easiest done with the use of light cues for short distances, but continuous use of light, food and higher temperatures for large distances.
 It is currently unclear for what ranges of shifting these cues apply individually and together, but a fair assessment is that shifting the circadian rhythm by more than 2 hours from the solar noon will require more than just light.
 When utilizing temperature to shift one’s circadian rhythm, the natural temperature gradient should be shifted in the same fashion as the examples above, so that an earlier shift of the circadian rhythm moves the ambient temperature maximum earlier, and a later shift moves the maximum later.

 At this point in time temperature monitoring has not been tested on a large scale.
 The products listed below seem to be capable of performing the task of continuously monitoring the body temperature, but because they have not been tested it is uncertain whether the products linked below serve their intended functions with good results.
 When several people have examined the optimal equipment for doing this, the information in this post will be expanded.
-Buy the products at your own risk, and please research whether they perform the needed task on your own before making the purchase.
+Buy the products (with paid links) at your own risk, and please research whether they perform the needed task on your own before making the purchase.

 In conclusion there are three noons.
 Solar noon, which occurs at a set time each day; local noon, which determines when the solar noon occurs in local time; and the biological noon, that states how shifted the bodily noon is compared to the other two.
 This information is useful to utilize when designing a schedule to make sure that adequate sleep quality is achieved, especially on dual core and tri core schedules.